There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Approximately 60 lighthouses along the Norwegian coast are open for accommodation.
-They face increasing demand both from Norwegians and foreign travellers, reports NRK.
+Around 60 lighthouses along the Norwegian coast are open for accommodation.

-“Many people want a distinct experience, and where you stay the night is part of that.
-It could be a lighthouse, a treetop cottage or other accommodation in unique surroundings”, says Audun Pettersen, head of sustainable tourism and food at Innovation Norway.
+“Many people want a distinct experience, and where you spend the night is part of that.
+It could be in a lighthouse, a treetop hut, or other accommodation in eccentric surroundings”, says Audun Pettersen, head of sustainable tourism and food at Innovation Norway.

 In a lighthouse, you are close to the forces of nature as well as to history.
 And, the buildings are photo-friendly and excellent for instant sharing with family and friends – or the whole world.

 Just remember to book your bed well ahead of your planned stay as more and more travellers become aware of the rare accommodation option.

 You can book a stay in more than 60 historic lighthouses along the coast of Norway.